 - a guided tour of an Oxford University college or punting on the River Thames

 - one social evenings with tutors per week

 - refreshments: tea, coffee and mineral water

 - end of course certificate outlining sessions attended

 - e-Learning Centre subscription for 1 year

-All participants are required to fill in a Pre-Course questionnaire.
-The Course Trainer plans the course to meet the special requirements of the group.
+All participants are asked to fill in a Pre-Course questionnaire.
+The Course Tutor plans the course to meet the special requirements of the group.
 The course content is outlined and discussed on the first morning, and is then adapted as appropriate.

-Where possible, visits in the local community are arranged.
-Some groups on summer courses also choose to attend an outdoor Shakespeare production in Oxford Castle or an Oxford University College garden.
+Groups on summer courses sometimes choose to attend an outdoor Shakespeare production in Oxford Castle or in an Oxford University College garden.
 Course participants at other times of year often enjoy attending plays or concerts in theatres and music venues across the city.

-Participants experience a dynamic, interactive style of teaching and receive personal attention from friendly, approachable tutors and guest trainers who have substantial experience of teaching English as a foreign language and teacher training.
-Trainers integrate a wide range of online and off-line resources to create a stimulating, professional and supportive learning environment and adapt the content of the course to suit the needs and interests of the group, so that it is useful, relevant and enjoyable.
+Participants experience a dynamic, interactive style of teaching and receive personal attention from friendly, approachable tutors,who have substantial experience of teaching English as a foreign language and teacher training.
+Tutors integrate a wide range of online and off-line resources to create a stimulating, professional and supportive learning environment and adapt the content of the course to suit the needs and interests of the group, so that it is useful, relevant and enjoyable.

 Changing lives, opening minds.
 Improving skills and employability through education.